benjamino1233/BSE_Template_Portfolio/index.md

 I plan to add ____ to my arm for my second milestone.

 # Schematics
-Here is my schematic of my project, however note that I only used one servo when there should be four.
+Here is my schematic of my project, however note that I only used one servo when there should be four connected in the same manner on pins 4, 5, 6, and 7.
 ![Headstone Image](Schematic.png)

 # Bill of Materials